maxtoroq/MvcAccount/docs/api/MvcAccount.Password.Reset/FinishViewModel/README.md

 FinishViewModel Class
 =====================
-Holds data for the RP view.
+Holds data for the Finish view.

 Inheritance Hierarchy